Bogdandakas/SalaryCalculation/src/README.md

-1. Rest tests
-2. User interface
+.
+User interface on way.